yg76cv/MMP-values-via-Conv1d/readme.txt

 What is this repository for?

-This is the code for "A Lightweight 1D Deep Convolutional Neural Network for MMP Prediction in CO2-EOR Process" The codes will be included after final acceptance for publishing the related scientific paper.
+This is the code for "Unveiling the Effect of Complex Components on CO2-oil Minimum Miscibility Pressure: insights from Deep Convolutional Neural Networks" The codes will be included after final acceptance for publishing the related scientific paper.

 How do I get set up?